-Figure 18 is an example of an H2TU-R Blockage Indicator (BI) History screen as viewed from the H2TU-R following a remote logon.
-This screen can also be viewed when logged on locally at the remote unit.
+Figure 18 is an example of an H2TU-R Blockage Indicator (BI) History screen as viewed from the H2TU-R at the DS1 interface following a remote logon.
+These screens can also be viewed when logged on locally at the remote unit.
 The BI statistics can also be retrieved using inband or Facility Data Link (FDL) access.